UniversalDependencies/docs/_ga/feat/VerbForm.md

 * _chun féachaint_ "to see"
 * _á rá_ "being said/saying"

-### `Cop` : copula
+### <a name="Cop">`Cop`</a>: copula

 The copula verb form usually functions as a copula verb, though it can also be used as a mark, to introduce a complement clause, or as the root of the sentence.
 The order of elements in a copula construction is in general: copula, predicate (new or focussed information), and subject.

 #### Examples